kfmahre/arcade-game/README.md

 Installation
 ------------

 - Once all the project's files have been downloaded from the repository, all one has to do to play the game is to open the project's index.html file.
+It is also available to play in your browser without downloading anything here: http://kfmahre.github.io/frontend-nanodegree-arcade-game/

 - As of the writing of this readme, the only broswer known to play the game is chrome; however, I am confident that it should function on all browsers, and anyone who wants to try it on a different browser is encouraged to do so.